Shire helps keep FTSE 100 afloat on bid speculation

 The index briefly extended its gains on Tuesday after British inflation fell more sharply than expected in May, giving the BoE some room to keep interest rates near record lows.

-$1 = 0.5956 British Pounds Additional reporting by Francesco Canepa; Editing by Susan Fenton
+$1 = 0.5956 British pounds Additional reporting by Francesco Canepa; Editing by Larry King